In Mississippi, a trespasser, a killing and DEA meddling - NewsBreak

 An avid outdoorsman and truck mechanic who lived in a trailer, the diminutive, 47-year-old Brewer was also regarded by those close to him as a miracle of modern medicine.
 In 1996, he received a five-organ transplant at the University of Pittsburgh that replaced his stomach, duodenum, pancreas, intestine and liver after suffering intestinal failure due to a hereditary defect.

 But Brewer began spiraling following a stroke in 2019, said his mother, Andrea Breedlove.
 He was hearing voices, and his drug use expanded from marijuana to crystal meth.
-In the months before Brewer’s death, his mother tried to have him committed but was told state facilities didn’t have enough beds.
+In the months before Brewer’s death, his mother tried to have him committed but was told the University of Mississippi Medical Center didn’t have enough beds.

 “Chase had been a good, quiet neighbor for years — and then he changed,” Breedlove said in an interview at her home.
 “He would hallucinate at times and talk to people who weren’t there.
 He needed help."